-The speaker conjures up centuries of collective sagacity, aligning oneself with an eternal, inarguable good.Politicians Only Love Journalists When They're Dead | Luke O’Neil | January 8, 2015 |DAILY BEAST
+The speaker conjures up centuries of collective sagacity, aligning oneself with an eternal, inarguable good.Politicians Only Love Journalists When They're Dead | Luke O’Neil | January 8, 2015 | THE DAILY BEAST

-At a press conference today with Scalise, Speaker Boehner again defended him.
+At a press conference today with Scalise, speaker Boehner again defended him.

 House rules require an absolute majority of members voting to choose a speaker.

-Normally, 434 members (minus Michael Grimm who resigned) would vote for Speaker.Democrats Accidentally Save Boehner From Republican Coup | Ben Jacobs, Jackie Kucinich | January 6, 2015 | THE DAILY BEAST
+Normally, 434 members (minus Michael Grimm who resigned) would vote for speaker.Democrats Accidentally Save Boehner From Republican Coup | Ben Jacobs, Jackie Kucinich | January 6, 2015 | THE DAILY BEAST

 Here the speaker, putting her hand before her mouth, coughed again, and looked affectionately at the elder Mr. Weller.The Posthumous Papers of the Pickwick Club, v.
 2(of 2) | Charles Dickens